 7. Video rodeo.
 We are and were a highly visual society long before the digital age.
 Perhaps it’s the nature of visuals, but viewers tend to pay attention from beginning to end especially with succinct, compelling storytelling.
 Remember, video is entertainment.
 Use YouTube or any of these video platforms, and don’t skimp on hiring a wildly creative video writer/producer to showcase an advertiser’s product or service on your site.
 Start a precedent.
 The results will speak for themselves.

 8. Cultivate quality content.
 Perhaps create a contributor network to expand your reach.
 Most publications don’t have the resources to employ hundreds of staff writers and multiplatform journalists.
-Last we read, Parade magazine’s (and Parade.com’s) network consisted of 70-plus freelancers, charged with pitching and writing original content.
-Other online publications have solicited articles, videos and images.
 That said, be wary of becoming a low-quality “content mill,” paying poorly for anything just to fill space.

 9. Meet me at the bandstand.
-Live events are an opportunity to expand everything: sponsorship; advertisers; constituents.
+In pre-pandemic days and something that will hopefully return soon, live events present an opportunity to expand everything: sponsorship; advertisers; constituents.
 A charity tie-in, where you make known that a percentage of proceeds will go to a designated organization (which is also promoting your event for their benefit), is the biggest (almost) guarantor of all in terms of media coverage—other than yours—of your event.
-Pre-, day of and post-promotion of the event can reverberate in your e-newsletter, on social media and more.
+Pre-, day-of, and post-promotion of the event can reverberate in your e-newsletter, on social media, and more.

 As German writer/philosopher Goethe famously said, in all things, “Be bold and mighty forces will come to your aid.”